ThiagoPanini/sparksnake/README.md

 Do you want to take your job Glue or your EMR cluster to the next level?
 Take a look at *sparksnake*!

 > **Note**
 >  Now the *sparksnake* library has an official documentation in readthedocs!
-Visit the [following link](https://sparksnake.readthedocs.io/pt/latest/) and check out usability technical details, practical examples and more!
+Visit the [following link](https://sparksnake.readthedocs.io/en/latest/) and check out usability technical details, practical examples and more!

 ## Features

-- 🤖 Simplification of building Spark applications with already coded classes and methods
+- 🤖 Enhanced development experience of Spark Applications to be deployed as jobs in AWS services like Glue and EMR
-- 🌟 Consolidation of most common functionalities involving ETL processes in pyspark
+- 🌟 Possibility to use common Spark operations for improving ETL steps using custom classes and methods
-- ⚙️ Abstraction of the whole process of setting up a Job Glue with one line of code
+- ⚙️ No need to think too much into the hard and complex service setup (e.g. with *sparksnake* you can have all elements for a Glue Job on AWS with a single line of code)
 - 👁️‍🗨️ Application observability improvement with detailed log messages in CloudWatch
-- 🛠️ Exception handling processes already embedded in library methods
+- 🛠️ Exception handling already embedded in library methods

 ___